-If you are packing a cooler with ice and food, be sure to store the food, especially raw meat, in watertight containers to avoid contact with the melting ice.
-It is better to pack food and beverages separately, as the beverage cooler will be opened more often and cause the contents to warm up faster.
-Pack a separate platter for the cooked meat.
-Food should be kept at 40 degrees or cooler to ensure safety.
+Bacteria grows fastest in wet climates with temperatures from 90 to 100 degrees, making hot, humid summer days the perfect recipe for food disaster.
+A good rule of thumb is to never leave food unrefrigerated for more than two hours if under 90 degrees, and 1 hour if over 90 degrees.
+If you are packing a cooler with both ice and food, be sure to store the food, especially raw meat, in watertight containers.
+This will help avoid mixing food with melting ice.
+Since the beverage cooler will be opened more often and cause the contents to warm up faster, it is better to pack food and beverages separately.
+Also, be sure to pack a separate platter for cooked meat.
+Keep your food at 40 degrees or colder to ensure safety.

-Fishing is another popular activity in warmer weather.
-Nothing tastes better than fresh fish, but if you plan to eat what you catch, check first with local authorities to be sure you are fishing in safe areas.
-Safe storage of your catch is another important consideration.
-Live fish can be kept on a stringer or in a container as long as they have enough room to move and breathe.
-If you are not keeping them alive, then fish should be cleaned and gutted as soon as possible.
-Keep fish on ice in watertight packaging.
-Alternating layers of fish and ice is preferable.
-Cook the fish within one or two days or freeze them.
-Shellfish, such as lobster, crabs and clams, should be kept alive until they are cooked.
+Enjoying a day of fishing is a fun way to spend time outdoors.
+Nothing tastes better than fresh fish, but if you plan to eat what you catch, check first with local authorities to make sure you are fishing in safe areas.
+Safe storage of your catch is another essential consideration.
+Live fish can be kept on a stringer or in a container, but ensure they have enough room to move and breathe.
+If you are not keeping the fish alive, they should be cleaned and gutted as soon as possible.
+Keep them on ice in watertight packaging, alternating between layers of fish and ice.
+Fresh fish can be kept frozen or cooked within one or two days.
+However, shellfish, such as lobsters, crabs, and clams, must be kept alive until cooked.